- Concrete Stamps

 Seamless skins are a great option if you are just getting into stamping.
 These stamps impart realistic natural stone texture, but do not have a pattern, making them the easiest way to add elegant texture to concrete.

-Since texture skins don’t have a joint pattern you won’t have to worry about precise alignment.
+Since texture mats don’t have a joint pattern you won’t have to worry about precise alignment.
 Simply overlap the feathered edges by 6-8 inches as you go.
 You can texture concrete very quickly and comeback later with a saw to cut in a pattern if you’d like.

 When you are ready to go beyond seamless patterns, opt for stamps that are frequently requested by your customers.
 An ashlar slate or flagstone set will probably get a lot of use.